alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 * All configurations have been deleted.
 * All network groups have been deleted.

-Switch back to the subscription owning your network manager.
+Ensure you're using the subscription that owns your network manager.

 ```azurecli-interactive
 az account set \